Alex Call Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in the league.
+- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in MLB.

-- The Astros' 3.30 team ERA ranks first across all MLB pitching staffs.
+- The Astros have a 3.27 team ERA that ranks first across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.